 "For this I think they'd have wanted some anonymity," Cassie explained.
-"Can you see if there's a box under Diane Fitzgerald or Diane Martin?"
+"Can you see if there's a box under Diane Fitzgerald or Diane Hunter?"

-Again Janet searched her database, and again she came up empty.
+Again Janet searched her database and again she came up empty.

-"Thanks, anyway," Cassie said, trying to hide her disappointment."
+"Thanks, anyway."
+Cassie tried to hide her disappointment.

 "Hold on a second," Janet said.
-"Let me go into the main data base and see if there's one at another branch."
+"Let me go into the main database and see if there's one at another branch."